awslabs/sockeye/README.md

 ### Version 3.0.0 & Backwards Compatibility
 From version 3.0.0 on Sockeye is now based on PyTorch.
-We maintain backwards compatibility with MXNet models in version 2.3.x a little bit longer.
+We maintain backwards compatibility with MXNet models in version 2.3.x a little bit longer if MXNet is installed.

 All models trained with 2.3.x (using MXNet) can be converted to models running with PyTorch using the converter CLI (`sockeye.mx_to_pt`).
 This will